 Astrology, the study of celestial bodies and their influence on human life, has been practiced for millennia.
-Two of the most prominent astrological systems are Vedic astrology and Western astrology.
+Two of the most prominent astrological systems are Vedic astrology and Western Horoscope .
 Both have their unique methods, philosophies, and applications.
 This comprehensive article explores the fundamentals, differences, and insights of Vedic and Western astrology.

 Fundamentals of Vedic Astrology